-A new flag for a new MississippiBack to Blogs
+A new Mississippi flag for a new MississippiBack to Blogs

-I’ve never been a fan of Mississippi’s state flag.
-The confederate symbol in the top corner has no present relevance to the state and limits the state’s potential.
+I’ve never been a fan of the state flag of Mississippi.
+The confederate symbol in the top corner has no present relevance to the state, is a painful reminder of the dark past of Mississippi, and truly limits the state’s potential.

 I’ve seen quite a few proposed designs for a new flag that are overly complex.
 Some of the designs of magnolias and magnolia trees even feel a little juvenile or clip-artish.
 One has several words that are unnecessary on a flag.